MrCoolPotato/Farkle/README.md

 ## Installation & Build

-Refer to the packages section or continue down.
+Refer to the "Releases" section or continue down.

 ```bash
 # Clone and install deps